-Substantive testing procedures will be used to assess the reasonability and validity of the GHG Assertion.
-Both quantitative and qualitative analysis will be performed to achieve the desired level of assurance.
+Substantive testing procedures were used to assess the reasonability and validity of the GHG Assertion.
+Both quantitative and qualitative analyses were performed to achieve the desired level of assurance.
 The verification procedures are described in Section 7, as separate tables for each process or activity involved in the quantification and reporting of the GHG Assertion.
 The verification procedures include verification activities designed to: